Academic Policies and Procedures

 Please note that credit can only be earned once for language study at a given level; the College does not grant credit when levels of instruction are repeated.
 Language placement tests are recommended for any student who has begun language study elsewhere, whether high school, prior college, etc.

-Any student with advanced proficiency in a language not offered at Georgetown should contact his/her advising dean to inquire about the possibility of arranging a placement test in that language.
-Georgetown has recently started a partnership with the American Council on the Teaching of Foreign Languages (ACTFL) to certify student proficiency in languages not taught on campus.
+Students with advanced proficiency in a language not offered at Georgetown should contact their advising dean to inquire about the possibility of arranging a placement test in that language.
+In many cases, students will be referred to the American Council on the Teaching of Foreign Languages (ACTFL) to certify proficiency in languages not taught on campus.

 Note: In general, students are expected to fulfill core requirements at Georgetown.
 When appropriate, students may receive prior approval from the Dean’s Office to complete a core course away (e.g., study abroad or summer school).
 Certain requirements (e.g., HALC, SFA) as well as some specific courses (e.g., HIST 1099) must be completed at Georgetown.
 Additionally, one half of any two-course core requirement must be completed at Georgetown.